L1ghtmann/Manually-Build-A-Tweak/README.md

 ## 2. Preprocess with Logos

-[Logos](https://github.com/theos/logos) is a preprocessor created by the [Theos dev team](https://theos.dev/) to make writing tweaks less arduous.
-To learn more about what it is capable of/provides, see the iPhoneDevWiki's [documentation](https://iphonedev.wiki/index.php/Logos).
+[Logos](https://github.com/theos/logos) is a preprocessor created by the [Theos dev team](https://twitter.com/theosdev) to make writing tweaks less arduous.
+To learn more about what it is capable of/provides, see its documentation on [theos.dev](https://theos.dev/docs/logos-syntax).

 Using Logos, you can convert .xm and .x files to .m and .mm files respectively like so: